 “Gesell, greet my wife.
 Long live Germany!”

 After the war

 The involved resistance fighters received numerous honors.
-The executed were buried in graves of honor at the Düsseldorf North Cemetery, the Gerresheimer Waldfriedhof and the Stoffeler cemetery, memorials were erected and streets and squares named after them.
+The executed were buried in graves of honor at the Düsseldorf North Cemetery, the Gerresheimer Waldfriedhof, and the Stoffeler cemetery, memorials were erected and streets and squares named in their honor.
 Aloys Odenthal, in 1985, received honorary citizenship of Düsseldorf.

 On April 17, 2011, the path of liberation was inaugurated by Mayor Dirk Elbers, consisting of six pillars, which are placed along the way taken by Odenthal and Wiedenhofen.